I don’t like writing this kind of post.

 - Spiritually abusive leaders demand respect instead of earning it.

-- Spiritually abusive leaders betray your confidence and share your infomation with others.
+- Spiritually abusive leaders betray your confidence and share your information with others.

 - Spiritually abusive leaders don’t allow themselves to be held accountable or corrected.
 And bully anyone who disagrees.